 What additional programming may be offered in Baraboo/Sauk County and Richland?

-Associate of Science degrees may be offered in agriculture, accounting, biology, business, building construction management
+Associate of Science degrees may be offered in agriculture, accounting, biology, business, building construction management and hotel management/tourism.

 Photos of visits to UW-Baraboo/Sauk county and UW-Richland